Perfect Landing Page Wireframes

 Finally, we don’t want any distractions for your users.
 We don’t want them clicking through to another page on your site and forgetting about why they came there in the first place.
 There should be only one thing for the user to click and that’s a call to action.

 To learn about the process used to design the Balsamiq Cloud landing page, read our case study here.

 The biggest mistake that we see when people are creating wireframes are being too explicit in what they are telling the other people involved in the project to do.
 People like designers and copywriters are creative people and by restricting this, it’s only going to lower the quality of work that they produce.

 The way round this, whilst still influencing the outcome is to be subtle about any suggestions that you make.
-So rather than telling the designer to use a particular colour to make it stand out.
-Suggest instead that the element needs a lot of visual attention.
+So rather than telling the designer to use a particular color to make it stand out, suggest instead that the element needs a lot of visual attention.
 That way the designer won’t feel bound to your request.

 We asked Leon Barnard, Balsamiq's Education Team Lead, what he thought the biggest mistakes that people make when creating wireframes.

 Too much visual detail